Music in Rostock: Romantic period

 Gustav Eggers (1835–1860) and Karl Graedener (1812–1883) were the most important composers of the Romantic period in Rostock.
 The first Rostocker Musikfest was held in 1819.
 It was organized by J.A.
 Göpel, the organist of the Jakobikirche, partly as a venue to showcase a concert by a choral society he had founded in that same year.
 This choir, now known as the Rostocker Singakademie, still exists today.

 Rostock hosted the fourth Norddeutsche Musikfest in 1843; an event directed by Heinrich Marschner.
-Of the 15 Mecklenburg Festivals held in the second half 19th century, Rostock hosted three of them.
+Rostock hosted three of the 15 Mecklenburg Festivals in the second half of the 19th century.
 The most important of these was directed by Hermann Kretzschmar in 1885.
 Kretzschmar served as the director of music at the University of Rostock from 1877 through 1887.
 He also founded the Rostocker Konzertverein in 1877; an annual orchestra concert series featuring the Verein Rostocker Musiker, an orchestra made up of musicians from the 'Bürgerkapelle’ and the Hautboisten-Corps.